 A Training Curriculum on IDEA 2004′s Part C

 Welcome to our new training curriculum on early intervention!
-The full curriculum isn’t done yet, but we are pleased to announce that The Basics of Early Intervention (Module 1) is done–and it’s available for your reading, downloading, and training use, and have many more on the way.
+The full curriculum isn’t done yet, but we are pleased to make three modules available for your reading, downloading, and training use, and have many more on the way.

 - Important thank you’s